 They each said that they had hired the attorney who had drafted the parent’s Will and they were not happy with the services.
 When I asked them why they did not contact us in the first place, they both responded that they thought that they HAD to use the attorney who drafted the Will.
 This is false.
 You can choose your own probate attorney if you’d like.

 Can You Leave Your Will With Your Attorney For Safekeeping?

 When drafting a Will, many clients may leave the original Will with the attorney who drafted it.
-This choice has both a down side and an up side.
-The benefit of leaving your Will with the attorney, is that you always know where it is.
-Most attorneys will keep their clients’ orginal Will documents in a safe deposit box or in some sort of fire-proof vault.
-So you know your Will is definietly safe.
+This choice has both a downside and an upside.
+The benefit of leaving your Will with the attorney is that you always know where it is.
+Most attorneys will keep their clients’ original Will documents in a safe deposit box or in some sort of fire-proof vault.
+So you know your Will is definitely safe.

 most attorneys will also give the client several copies of the Will, all of which are stamped with the location of the original Will and the attorney’s contact information, so that the Executor or another interested party, will know where to find the original Will.

 The downside of Leaving Your Will with Your Attorney